Hawks G Murray suspended for Game 5 vs Celtics

 Murray scored 23 points in Game 4, but it was his worst outing of the series.
 The Hawks were outscored by 16 points while he was on the court.

-Murray is averaging 25.3 points in the series, leaving a huge hole for the Hawk to fill as they try to extend the season on the road.
+Murray is averaging 25.3 points in the series, leaving a huge hole for the Hawks to fill as they try to extend their season on the road.
+He also can run the point along with Trae Young and is one of the team’s best perimeter defenders.

+Snyder said he’s not sure who will start in Murray’s place, though Bogdan Bogdonavic would seem the logical choice.
+The coach stressed that no one player can match Murray’s production; it must be a team effort.

+“He contributes in a lot of ways — defensive matchups, creating shots for other people, being able to score both throughout the game and in timely situations,” Snyder said.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports